The cloud-based Data Lake is an important component of the Tetra Data Platform (TDP). It contains:

 It is built on top of AWS S3 and leverages Elasticsearch to index all the files.
 Additionally, it provides a very flexible Web API.
 AWS Athena is used to provide a JDBC and ODBC connection to your data.

 TetraScience chose AWS S3 to leverage its:

 - Compatibility with many popular big data and machine learning frameworks (such as, Hadoop and Spark).

 When determining which storage service to use, we chose to use S3 instead of HDFS for Hadoop based on these important considerations:

-In terms of storage cost alone, S3 is 5X cheaper than HDFS.
-Based on our experience managing petabytes of data, S3’s human cost is virtually zero, whereas it usually takes a team of Hadoop engineers or vendor support to maintain HDFS.
-Once we factor in human cost, S3 is 10X cheaper than HDFS clusters on EC2 with comparable capacity.
+- Cost - In terms of storage costs, S3 is five times less expensive than HDFS.
+Based on our experience managing petabytes of data, S3’s human cost is virtually zero; whereas, it may take a team of Hadoop engineers or vendor support to maintain HDFS.
+After TetraScience factored in the additional human cost, S3 is ten times less expensive than HDFS clusters on EC2 with comparable capacity.

-One of the nicest benefits of S3, or cloud storage in general, is its elasticity and pay-as-you-go pricing model: you are only charged what you put in, and if you need to put more data in, just dump them there.
-Under the hood, the cloud provider automatically provisions resources on demand.
-Simply put, S3 is elastic, HDFS is not.
+- Elasticity - The main benefit of S3 (cloud storage) is its elasticity and pay-as-you-go pricing model where you are only charged based on what data you put in.
+If you need to add more date, then you just add it.
+The cloud provider automatically provisions resources on demand.
+S3 is elastic; where HDFS is not.

-With cross-AZ replication that automatically replicates across different data centers, S3’s availability and durability are far superior to HDFS’.
+- SLA (Availability and Durability) - With cross-AZ replication that automatically replicates across different data centers, S3’s availability and durability are far superior to HDFS.